 The public can visit Primrose Donkey Sanctuary on Sundays and Thursdays between 1-4 PM and get a free tour of the sanctuary and even pet the animals.
 Be sure to make a donation to help support this worthy cause!
 Special events (such as Desserts and Tea on June 24) also take place throughout the year.
 While you may not discover why donkeys dislike dogs, you’ll definitely come away with an appreciation for these sociable and endearing farm animals.

-Shop for locally grown wild rice, raw honey, hand-crafted beadwork, carvings and other made-in-Canada products at The Gathering Place gift shop in Roseneath.
+Shop for locally grown wild rice, raw honey, hand-crafted beadwork, carvings and other made-in-Canada products at the First Nations gift shop in Roseneath.
 Much more than a gift shop, it’s a fascinating introduction into First Nation culture and local traditions.

 Insider Tip: Save $10 on Sundays in May and June on Zip Line and Aerial Game Treks!
 Visit Treetop Trekking Specials for the promo code and news on special events.

 24. Go Kawartha Tubing on a Real Lazy River